- The power2max power meter

-Shimano does not offer any modular cranksets; this is why we recommend a switch to a modular, power meter-compatible crankset with a 24mm axle such as:
+Shimano does not offer any modular cranksets for road bikes; this is why we recommend a switch to a modular, power meter-compatible crankset with a 24mm axle such as:

 With our NG and NGeco power meters, you have the possibility to continue using your four-arm Shimano chainrings if you select the 110mm 4-S option.